Josep Lluís Trapero Álvarez

-Josep Lluís Trapero Álvarez (Badalona, 1965) is the current Mossos d'Esquadra Major, the highest rank in the Catalan Police.
+Josep Lluís Trapero Álvarez (born 1965) is the current Mossos d'Esquadra Major, the highest rank in the Catalan Police.
 On 28 October 2017, the Spanish government declared him removed from his post, after its invocation of Article 155 of the Spanish Constitution, suspending Catalonia's autonomy.
 In 2020, he was restored to his position of Major after being acquitted of wrongdoing by the Audiencia Nacional.
 Trapero started his career as a Mosso in 1990 and after years of service he was granted the position of Commissioner in 2013.
 In 2017, after 26 years of service, he achieved the rank of Major, succeeding Joan Unió.